Beth3346/elr-scss-animations/README.md

 ### elr-flipper

-The elr-flipper mixin adds an 'active' class to an element to create a 'flip' effect.
+- The elr-flipper mixin adds an 'active' class to an element to create a 'flip' effect.
-If the element with class 'elr-flipper-container' has the active class the element with the class of 'elr-flipper-back' is visible.
+- If the element with class 'elr-flipper-container' has the active class the element with the class of 'elr-flipper-back' is visible.

-You must implement the active class toggle event yourself.
+- You must implement the active class toggle event yourself using JavaScript

 ```scss
 @import '~elr-scss-animations/src/flipper';